dasensio/myweeklydiet/README.md

 - Nice use of asynchronous programming
 - Nice control of exceptions (standard format)

+## Firsts steps
+You have to setup your environment:
+1. Install Visual Studio Community 2019
+2. Create a new repo in GitHub
+3. Clone the repo and start to work

 ## Next steps
 [You are about to build the API](https://github.com/dasensio/myweeklydiet/blob/master/API.md)